 Determined to write a certain number of pages per day, the scriptwriters follow along with the outline and put their ideas on paper.
 The main goal at this stage is to script down every single shot of the animation; it’s more like storyboarding with words.
 An animation scriptwriter must be able to clearly visualize the script as the final animation.

-One of the important tasks during this phase is writing the dialogues, if there is any.
-The script writers usually read out loud and even act out the dialogues they write to see if they sound natural and specific to each character.
+One of the important tasks during this phase is writing the dialogues if there are any.
+The scriptwriters usually read out loud and even act out the dialogues they write to see if they sound natural and specific to each character.
 The dialogues must also have a natural flow and sound clear.
-Any problems in the dialogues or other features of the script will most often be documented and dealt with later in following revisions.
+Any problems in the dialogues or other features of the script will most often be documented and dealt with later in the following revisions.

 The writers usually keep rewriting the script until they’re happy with it; working from larger problems to minor problems.
 The more they polish the final script, the easier the rest of the production pipeline would be; as long as the project timeline is not violated.